edgeimpulse/edge-impulse-runner-rs/README.md

 All examples are located in the `examples` directory and accept a `--debug` flag to enable debug output.

+These examples have only been tested on MacOS.

 ### Basic Classification
 The simplest example allows you to run inference by providing the features array via command line: